Bipolar Mixed Episode Overview

 - Hospitalization (In Severe Cases): In some instances, severe mixed episodes may require hospitalization, especially if there is a risk of harm to oneself or others.
 Hospitalization provides a safe and controlled environment for stabilization and intensive treatment.

 - Lifestyle Changes: Adopting a healthy lifestyle can complement medical treatment.
-Regular exercise, sufficient sleep, a balanced diet, and stress reduction techniques can contribute to mood stability.
+Regular exercise, sufficient sleep, a balanced diet, and stress reduction techniques can improve mood stability.

-- Substance Abuse Treatment: If substance abuse is a contributing factor to the mixed episode, addressing it through counseling and support groups is essential.
+- Substance Abuse Treatment: If substance abuse contributes to the mixed episode, addressing it through counseling and support groups is essential.

 - Safety Planning: Developing a safety plan in collaboration with a mental health professional can help the individual and their support network identify warning signs and steps to take during times of crisis.